 In March 2007, we entered into an agreement to acquire all of the outstanding capital stock of Welding Metallurgy, Inc. for \$6,050,000, subject to adjustment for working capital, payable in a combination of cash, our secured promissory notes and shares of our common stock.
-The closing of this potential acquisition is subject to certain conditions, including the consent of our lender and our ability to obtain additional financing to complete the acquisition of Welding Metallurgy.
+The closing of this potential acquisition is subject to certain conditions, including the consent of our lender and our ability to obtain additional financing to complete the acquisition.
+We cannot assure you that we will be able to complete the acquisition of Welding Metallurgy.